janelia-flyem/neuroproof_examples/README.md

 and their efforts to reconstruct neurons from the Drosophila medulla prepared using FIB-SEM imaging.
 The h5 files and xml need to be unzipped before using.

+There are three EM data samples from the medulla in 'training_sample1', 'training_sample2', and 'validation_sample'.
+While any of these sample could be used as a validation stack or training stack, in our workflow, we have used the first sample to train a boundary classifier using Ilastik, the second sample to train our agglomeration using neuroproof, and the validation stack to test our agglomeration and analysis algorithms in neuroproof.

 ## 1. Boundary Training

 The 'training_sample1' directory contains a volume that was used to train a boundary